-Dr Bhatia actively engages with the wider community on issues that are important and topical to issues in health law.
+Dr Bhatia actively engages with the wider community on issues that are important and topical in health law.
 She regularly appears in the media as an expert commentator on her research areas.
 She is affiliated with research centres focusing on health law, bioethics, consumer wellbeing and person centred healthcare.

 End of Life Decision Making Concerning Infants and Children

 3. Australasian Association of Bioethics and Health Law

 MLJ706: Law And Policy Of Misleading Conduct And Product Liability